shuakami/FuckRun/README.md

    - Attempt to restart the program
    - Notify you of what happened

-Here’s an overview of the process:
+Here's an overview of the process:
 ```ascii
 [Your Program] <─────┐
                     │